mhamas/apify-demo-pycon-vilnius-2025/README.md

 ![Sign up](images/1_signup.png)

-## 2. Create a new Actor using template
+## 2. Create a new Actor using a template
 Head to [Actors > Development](https://console.apify.com/actors/development/my-actors) and click "Develop new."

 ![Develop new Actor](images/2a_develop_new.png)